 The Amber Room, as its name indicates, is fully covered in panels made of pure amber.
 During the World War II, German troops attacked Tsarskoe Selo and destroyed the palace, dismantling the room and taking all panels of amber back to Germany.
 Nobody knows what happened with the original Amber Room, as all the panels disappeared on their way to Germany for unknown reasons.
 In the 1980s, orders were given to recreate the Amber Room, which luckily can be visited today in full splendour.

-After the visit to the palace, we started our visit of Catherine Park.
+After the visit to the palace, I started my visit to Catherine Park.
 Compared to the gardens in Peterhof, Catherine Park is just massive; you can spend a good 3 or 4 hours just wandering around.

 There are only a couple restaurants in the entire park, so make sure to bring some food as there aren't that many options for lunch.
 I didn't have any other choice than going to one of the restaurants, and it turned out to be quite decent.
 Prices were reasonable considering that it was right in the middle of the park, and the quality of the food was great as well.